LSD (Cardiacs album): 2007-2008: First phase of activity; initial recording and Ditzy Scene EP

-The single coincided with a tour.
-On the tour, Torabi recalled that "The crowds were getting bigger and younger and something was definitely happening", adding that Jim Smith said "something was in the air, that this might be our time."
-Cardiacs toured until the winter of 2007.
 In summer 2008, LSD was almost ready and due to be released in October.
 On 23 June, Cardiacs performed three songs live on Marc Riley's BBC 6 Music radio show.
 Riley, who confessed a predilection for the band, opined that it was "probably the last time Cardiacs will ever perform."
 Lemmon, Staple and Sharron Fortnam were no longer in the Cardiacs lineup by then.
 There were plans for another session, two new singles and a ten-date November tour.
 On 6 Music, Tim Smith elaborated that the singles would release in August and November along with a DVD reissue of the concert film All That Glitters Is a Mares Nest (1992) in September.